Suzi-Clark/TDD-TS-Mocha-Chai/plan.md

 - Use Mocha & Chai
 - Test Driven Development (TDD) should be in place.
 - Should have 100% test coverage.
-- All tests must pass before submitting your Pull Request.
 - Overall test coverage should be >=90%.
 - Edge cases should be covered.
 - Tests should be automated i.e. in a pipeline.